 Lecturer in the Department of Asian and Middle Eastern Studies

-Yan Liu was awarded 2015-2016 Service-Learning Faculty Fellow and has been coordinating and co-organizing Chinese program’s service-learning/community-based activities with her colleagues.
-Taking her own courses as an example, she has connected her students with a variety of local communities, such as, Burton Elementary School (CHN333 in 2013 fall), Durham Academy (CHN203 in 2015 fall and 2016 fall), Duke China Care, a student organization on Duke campus that helps adopted children from China find their cultural roots (CHN333 in 2014 fall and 2015 spring), Chinese international students and visitors at Duke (CHN333 in 2015 spring and 2016 spring; CHN203 and CHN204 from 2014 fall till now), and local Chinese professional translators and interpreters (CHN332 in 2015 fall).
+To enhance students’ language and culture learning, Dr. Liu has integrated community-based learning/service-learning, visual arts, and games into her teaching.
+She was a 2015-2016 Service-Learning Faculty Fellow and has been coordinating and co-organizing the Chinese program’s service-learning/community-based activities with her colleagues since 2013.
+Taking her own courses as an example, she has connected her students with a variety of local communities, such as, Burton Elementary School (CHN333 in 2013 fall), Durham Academy (CHN203 & CHN204 since 2015 fall and CHN450s since 2019 spring), Duke China Care, a student organization on Duke campus that helps adopted children from China find their cultural roots (CHN333 in 2014 fall and 2015 spring), Chinese international students and visitors at Duke (CHN333 in 2015, 2016, 2017; CHN203 and CHN204 since 2014 fall; and AMES 270-T since 2017 spring), local senior center (AMES 270T in 2017 spring), local Chinese professional translators and interpreters (CHN332 in 2015 fall), Duke Libraries (CHN332 since 2016 fall), and Duke Garden (CHN332 since 2019 fall).
 These community-based activities have enabled her students to know different communities around them and encouraged them to serve the communities with what they have learned from her Chinese courses.
+In 2020 spring, Dr. Liu won the “Betsy Alden Outstanding Service-Learning Awards”, which recognize annually one community partner, one faculty member, and one graduating senior for their outstanding commitment to the ideals of service-learning.

 L2 Lexical Inference in Chinese: Contributions of L1 Reading Ability and L2 Linguistic Knowledge..
 American Association for Applied Linguistics (AAAL) and Association Canadienne de Linguistique Appliquée/Canadian Association for Applied Linguistics ...